kibook/pmms/README.md

 - Optional immersive filter can be applied to any audio.

-- Play video on a TV screen with DUI (FiveM only), or on a screen displayed above the object.
+- Play video on a TV screen with DUI (FiveM), or on a screen displayed above the object (RedM).

 - Permissions system and ability to lock objects so only certain players can control them.